The North Carolina Teaching and Certification Resource

 North Carolina Teachers Licensing Application Process

 Once applicants have completed the required education and testing, they may apply for certification.
 The supporting documents needed include:

 - Application for a North Carolina Professional Educator’s License

 - Verification of completion of an approved teacher education program

-- Submit original transcripts for each degree and any coursework completed not listed on transcript
+- Original transcripts for each degree and any coursework completed not listed on transcript

-- Submit passing test score(s) of the NTE/Praxis
+- Evidence of passing test score(s) on the NTE/Praxis

 - Payment of non-refundable processing fees